Infineon/Code-Examples-BT-SDK-for-ModusToolbox/CYW920819EVB-02/apps/demo/mesh/light_dimmable/readme.txt

  - LED usage on the CYBT-213043-MESH EZ-BT Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
  - Processing of the Light Lightness messages

-See 20819_readme.txt for more information about the BT SDK.
+See chip specific readme for more information about the BT SDK.

 Instructions
 ------------